sbreidba/majic/majic-documentation/src/site/sphinx/workingWithMajic.rst

 3. Look for dependency updates (if this is a leaf, obviously there won't be any).
 All dependencies must be updated to release versions.

 	a.
 To get a list of available released dependencies, run "mvn versions:display-dependency-updates"
-	b.	*and/or* run "mvn versions:use-latest-releases".
+	b.	*and/or* run "mvn versions:use-releases".
 This will update the pom file to use the most recent release of all dependencies.
 It also creates a backup of the original pom file which can be deleted.
 	c.
 Take a look at the diff for the pom file --- make sure it's sensible.
 It should only be list non-snapshot versions as dependencies.
 4. Update the project's version number